10maurycy10/10maurycy10.github.io/content/misc/ml3/index.md

 pip install torch
 ```

-To test it out, let's see how to reimplement the last posts network with pytorch.
 Because iteration in python is slow, torch provides vector ("tensors") types, that allow working with many values at a time, similar to numpy `ndarray`s.

 ```py